Saurav-KT/sqlalchemy_SessionFactory_Example/README.md

-# SqlAlchemy SessionFactory Example
+# SqlAlchemy SessionFactory Example with postgres database
- Sql Alchemy ORM example with file and DB using python flask framework
+ Sql Alchemy ORM example with file and postgres database using python flask framework

  following instructions needs to be followed in order to test the API